 Kingo — Guatemalan tech company bringing clean energy to remote communities

 In a clean sweep for sustainability-focused businesses, Kingo is another Guatemalan tech company focused on providing environmentally friendly solutions for major social problems.
 In this case, providing prepaid solar energy to the country’s massive off-grid population.

 According to Kingo’s founder Juan Fermín Rodríguez, when the company started in 2013 he estimated that 400,000 families in Guatemala lived without electricity and by the end of 2019 the company had provided power to over 50,000 families.
 The success of the company in providing power to some of the most needy populations has drawn considerable attention, with Hollywood star Leonardo Di Caprio investing in the company in 2019, amid other major financial backing it has received.

 The result is that Kingo is no longer entirely focused on Guatemala, with its website demonstrating a global outlook in its mission to bring power to remote communities.
 As such, its rapid growth of recent years can be expected to continue in 2021 and beyond.

 Enter the Guatemalan market with the help of Biz Latin Hub

 At Biz Latin Hub, our multilingual team of corporate legal and accounting professionals is equipped to help you enter the Guatemalan market and take advantage of the country’s vibrant tech scene.
-Our locally based team is equipped to deliver excellence in commercial representation and ensure the success of your expansion into Central America.
+Our locally based team is equipped to deliver excellence in company formation and back-office services and ensure the success of your expansion into Central America.